siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 004 Spectral Storage and Capacity.md

 > how many distinguishable spectral organizations can the recognizing system
 > reliably write, retain, and read?

-At the most abstract level, if a cavity offers `M` independently usable modal degrees of freedom, and the `m`-th degree of freedom has `N_m` reliably distinguishable states, then the rough storage capacity is
+In a first-pass decoupled schema, if a cavity offers `M` independently usable modal degrees of freedom, and the `m`-th degree of freedom has `N_m` reliably distinguishable states, then the rough storage capacity is

 \[
 C \sim \sum_{m=1}^{M} \log_2 N_m.
 \]

-This is only a schema, but it is the right one.
+This is only a schema, but it is the right starting one.
 Capacity grows with:

 - the number of independently usable modes,
 - the number of distinguishable states per mode,
 - and the reliability of writing and reading those states.

 It does not grow merely because a structure is small or numerous.

+When the modes are strongly coupled, this expression stops being a literal count and becomes a coarse-grained upper-bound style guide.
+That is enough for the present purpose.
+The point is not exact arithmetic yet, but the right form of the storage question.

 ## What Controls the Real Capacity